scipy-conference/scipy_proceedings/papers/morley/my_paper.rst

 >>> myfile = cdf.CDF()
 >>> myfile.keys()

-The CDF object inherits from the ``collections.MutableMapping'' object and provides the user a familiar 'dictionary-like' interface to the file contents.
+The CDF object inherits from the ``collections.MutableMapping`` object and provides the user a familiar 'dictionary-like' interface to the file contents.
 Write and edit capabilities are also fully supported, further development is being targeted towards the generation of ISTP-compliant CDF files [#]_ for the upcoming Radiation Belt Storm Probes